Artificial General Intelligence for Medical Imaging Analysis: Large Language Models for Medical Imaging

-\item \textbf{Collaboration}: Collaborative endeavors are pivotal in the deployment and optimization of LLMs in healthcare, particularly in addressing complex issues such as data diversity and data privacy \cite{sallam2023chatgpt,liu2023deid}.
-Effective modeling of medical data requires careful consideration of patient demographics, socio-economic diversity, and cultural factors \cite{grunebaum2023exciting,jacoba2023bias}.
+\item \textbf{Knowledge Graph}: In the nexus of healthcare and technology, knowledge graphs stand as powerful allies to LLMs like ChatGPT.
+These graphs, acting as structured repositories of interconnected medical data, can enrich the input and prompts to LLMs \cite{brate2022improving} and provide a means to verify its outputs \cite{peng2023check}.
+Instead of merely generating text based on patterns, when paired with a medical knowledge graph, an LLM can reference a vast, organized network of medical insights.
+Such a setup ensures that the AI's responses are not just fluent but also contextually accurate and medically sound.
+Furthermore, with the automation of knowledge extraction processes, the creation and refinement of knowledge graphs can be expedited.
+This would consequently enhance the accuracy, speed, and efficacy of LLMs in healthcare. \item \textbf{Collaboration}: Collaborations are pivotal in the deployment and optimization of LLMs in healthcare, particularly in addressing complex issues such as data diversity and data privacy.
+Effective modeling of medical data requires careful consideration of patient demographics, socio-economic diversity, and cultural factors \cite{jacoba2023bias}.
 It is necessary to develop models that are trained and adapted to data representative of diverse hospitals and institutions across a nation or region.
-This cannot be fulfilled without multidisciplinary collaboration and multi-institutional cooperation.